 The duration of the secondment should be agreed in advance and, in particular, it should be established if it is to be:

-If it is possible to give notice, it is necessary to establish the length of notice and if the secondee will have the ability to serve notice to terminate the secondment, or merely their employment with the seconder.
+If notice will be given, it is important to agree the length of time required and whether the secondee will have the ability to terminate the secondment, or merely their employment with the seconder.

 The secondment agreement should also address what will happen if the secondee terminates their employment during the secondment.
 The most likely option is that the secondment will terminate on expiry of the secondee's notice, but the seconder will want to provide that the secondment will summarily terminate if the secondee leaves without giving notice.

 There will be certain circumstances when it will be necessary for the secondment to terminate with immediate effect.
-The agreement is likely to specify certain events which will result in termination, for example, the secondee's misconduct or long-term sickness.
+The contract is likely to specify certain events which will result in termination, for example, the secondee's misconduct during employment or long-term sickness.